-A set of interactive tools and software programs are available to help users access EUMETSAT data.
+Information on interactive tools and software programs available to help access EUMETSAT data.

 EUMETSAT makes available the following set of interactive tools and software programs.
 The software programs are divided into two groups:

 - Freeware software — freely available software, which doesn't require a signed licence or the formal acceptance of licensing conditions.

 - Licensed software — software tool available free of charge, but which require a signed licence or the formal acceptance of licensing conditions.

 ||Freeware||2.0.2||The EARS-VIIRS service disseminates VIIRS M-Band and Day-Night Band products to users in a compacted format known as Compact VIIRS (CVIIRS).
 A corresponding software tool, CVIIRS, is used to compact and expand these products.
 CVIIRS 2 can be used to expand EARS-VIIRS M-Band and Day-Night Band data from NOAA-20 and Suomi-NPP (S-NPP).
 Compact VIIRS SDR Product Format User Guide (V1J) (PDF, 3 MB) CVIIRS - Software User Manual (V1D) (PDF, 1 MB).||Linux 32-bit (TAR, 3 MB)